Blakdyak

 Joey Amoto Formaran, known professionally as Blakdyak (July 25, 1969 – November 21, 2016) was a Filipino actor, comedian and reggae singer.
 He was known as "The King of Pinoy Reggae".

 Early life

 Blakdyak was born on July 25, 1969, in Olongapo, Zambales.
-His Jamaican-American father was a serviceman who was stationed at the U.S. Naval Base Subic Bay in Olongapo.
+His Jamaican-American father was a serviceman who was stationed at the former U.S. Naval Base Subic Bay in Olongapo.

 Career

 Blakdyak started singing in high school in Castillejos, Zambales.
 He began to earn money from singing when some comedian-performers included him in their shows performing in provinces.
 He soon migrated to Manila and formed his own band.
 In 1997, Viva Records discovered him and immediately signed him up to record an album.

 With his hit singles "Good Boy" and "Noon at Ngayon", Blakdyak became the first local solo reggae act to achieve success in the entertainment field.

 Blakdyak received his first Platinum Record Award for his first album Noon at Ngayon.
 At the 1998 Awit Awards, he won the award for Best Novelty Act and Best New Male Performer.